Beau Billingslea

 John "Beau" Billingslea (born 1944) is an American actor, known as the voice of Jet Black in the critically acclaimed anime Cowboy Bebop, Ogremon in Digimon and Homura and Ay, the Fourth Raikage in Naruto Shippuden.
-In addition to voice acting, he appeared in many television shows and some films including North and South Book II: Love and War, Just Jordan, The Hannah Montana Movie and Star Trek Into Darkness.
+In addition to voice acting, he appeared in many television shows and some films including North and South Book II: Love and War, Just Jordan, The Hannah Montana Movie, and Star Trek Into Darkness.

 Biography

 Early life and career

 Billingslea was born in Charleston, South Carolina.
-His mother was from Malensis, South Carolina, near Charleston, and his father was from Macon, Georgia.
+His mother was from Mt.
+Pleasant, South Carolina, near Charleston, and his father was from Macon, Georgia.
 His family moved to Meriden, Connecticut, where he grew up.
 At Maloney High School, he lettered in football, basketball and baseball and was offered a contract with the Kansas City Athletics, but at the advice of his father, went to University of Connecticut, where he played football and co-captained in his senior year.
 He graduated with a Bachelor's in Political Science in 1966.
 He was involved in ROTC and had to turn down entering the NFL in order to fulfill his military service, however, his commitment was deferred so that he could attend UConn Law School, where he graduated and passed the Connecticut bar in 1969.
 He became an officer in the Army's Judge Advocate General's Corps and had tours in Germany and Europe, working on a number of cases.
 In Germany, he also taught criminal law for the University of Maryland's extension program.